 Binding priority for multiple ImsService

-The framework cannot support binding to all of the possible ImsServices that are preloaded onto the device and will bind to up to two ImsServices per SIM slot (one ImsService for each feature) in the following order:
+The framework cannot support binding to all of the possible ImsServices that are preloaded onto the device and will bind to up to two ImsServices per SIM slot (one ImsService for each feature) in the following order on a per-feature basis:

 - The ImsService package name defined by the CarrierConfig value